 I love going to our local apple orchard in the fall and getting a basket of apples.
-And of course, fresh out of the fryer, still warm- apple cider donuts!
+And of course, warm apple cider donuts from their bakery.

 Fall is such a great time of year for this apple donuts recipe!
-So easy to make with simple ingredients.
 They taste just like ones from apple orchards in the fall!
 Super moist, full of apple and cinnamon-spice flavor!

 Why this recipe works

-- Made with simple ingredients, readily available in your local grocery store.
+- Uses simple ingredients – You’ll find most of the ingredients for this cider donut recipe readily available in your local grocery store.

 What you’ll need

-- Buttermilk – This helps make your donuts moist and flavorful.
+- Buttermilk – This helps make donuts moist and flavorful.
 Can’t find it in the store?
-Add 1 teaspoon lemon juice or vinegar to 1 cup of milk.
+Whisk together 1 teaspoon lemon juice or white vinegar to 1 cup of milk.

-My apple cider donuts are flavored with concentrated apple cider.
+This apple cider donuts recipe is flavored with concentrated apple cider.
 Place apple cider in a saucepan, put on the stove over low heat and let it simmer for 20-30 minutes.
 It’s reduced down and thickened with even more flavor.

 Don’t have time to boil down apple cider?
 You can order apple cider concentrate!